"Made for a Warrior. True love is always worth fighting for"

 We are proud to boast the largest selection of precious metal Mokume-Gane rings the world has to offer, attributing it to our thirst for knowledge and creation as we embark on this labour-intensive adventure.

 The Jason Ree Mokume-Gane collection is extensive, with products diversifying across wedding bands, engagement rings and earrings.

-Each mix is named after a tree that shares common colours with the golds, to tie back into the beautiful patterns within the metal.
+Each mix is named after a tree that shares common colours with the golds, to tie back into the beautiful mokume pattern within the wood grain metal.

 What is Mokume-Gane?

-Mokume-Gane is a complex technique combining heat, pressure and hand forging.
-The complicated technique used allows for the guarantee that no ring will look the same.
+Mokume-Gane techniques combines heat, pressure and hand forging.
+The complicated techniques used allow for the guarantee that no ring will look the same.

 The hand made nature of this style means that no two mokume rings can be identical, creating an absolutely unique ring, ideal for an heirloom.